-We have ran workshops in a wide variety of locations including primary schools, music festivals (WOMAD, End Of The Road, Green Man, Latitude, Shuffle), arts centres (Southbank Centre, Chats Palace, Hoxton Hall), museums (Museum of London, National Media Museum) and charities (Institute of Imagination, The National Autistic Society, KEEN London).
+We have ran workshops in a wide variety of locations including primary schools, music festivals (WOMAD, End Of The Road, Green Man, Latitude), arts centres (Southbank Centre, Chats Palace, artsdepot), museums (Museum of London, National Media Museum) and charities (Great Ormond Street Hospital School, Institute of Imagination, The National Autistic Society, KEEN London).
 The activities provided are tailored so that anyone can participate in them and have fun exploring and being creative with sound.

 We use the Musicians’ Union teaching rates as a guide for workshops.
 Rates do vary though depending on the number of people, length of workshop and location, so please get in touch if you are interested in having us for an event to discuss costs.